mhasan004/Play-Share-App/README.md

  * Users can make a posts, edit their own posts, delete a post, see all of their posts, and like other user's posts.
 User feed is currently in production.
  * Admin can see all user's posts, see only a specific user's posts, and delete one or many posts by id.

- ### LOGIN & REGISTRATION DEMO: STILL IN DEVELOPMENT
+<h3 align="center" > LOGIN & REGISTRATION DEMO: STILL IN DEVELOPMENT <h3>

  * Client side is currently being built with **React**.
 Here is a demo of the login page writen with Node & Express.
 I am currently converting it to React:

  ![Login & Register Page Demo](login_register_demo.gif)

-# 🏠 HOW TO RUN SERVER LOCALLY:
+# 🏠 RUNNING SERVER LOCALLY:
  1) Need to make an **.env** file in the root directory and create these eight variables.
 Can make up your own values for all variables except for **DB_CONNECT**:
     <details>
     <summary> List of variables that are needed </summary>